coderefinery/train-the-trainer/content/collaborative-notes.md

 - Exercises: ? min
 :::

+## Introduction

+The Collaborative document is how you interact with the audience.
+During a CodeRefinery session there can be a large a volume of questions.
+A dedicated person is needed to answer and edit the collaborative document.
+Let us see how the collaborative document is used, then discuss the role of the editor or HackMD-manager.

 ## Collaborative document mechanics and controls

 [Hackmd](https://hackmd.io) or  [HedgeDoc](https://hedgedoc.org/) are real-time text editor online.
 We use it to: